Just Say No To The ‘Pick Me’ Dance

 - Like the idiot I was, I assured him that I had faith in him.
 [Queasy feeling beginning.]

-- Like the idiot I was, I assured him that I believed he was a good person.
+- Like the idiot I was, I assured him that, despite his indiscretion, I still believed he was a good person.
 [Stomach contents churning and rumbling.]

 - Like the idiot I was, I told him that I felt that he’d simply ‘lost his way’.
 [Forehead breaking out into a cold sweat.
 Mouth doing that tell-tale/right-before-you-vomit watering thing.]